dbayardAWS/lakeform_labs/Part4.md

 ![screen](images/lf36.png)

-These are the 2 tables that the crawlers created.
+These are the two tables that the crawlers created.
+You can click on the table names if you would like explore further.

 ## Congratulations.

-You have used Glue Crawlers to discover and define 2 new tables.
+You have used Glue Crawlers to discover and define two new tables.
 Now, we are ready to experiment with Lake Formation's security permissions.

 Proceed onto [Part 5](Part5.md)